 Gavdos is Europe's southernmost fleck of land floating in the Libyan Sea.
-The azure waters are as warm as bath water and lap up onto desolate shores.
+The azure waters are as warm as a bath and lap up onto near desolate shores.
 Twisted and knotted trees cover the wind-beaten landscape, and the scent of juniper clings to the air like a perfumed collar.
-With no nearby supermarkets or tavernas, it is a place to survive by your own hand and hone your skills of self-reliance.
+With no nearby supermarkets or tavernas, it is a place to hone your skills of self-reliance.
 The island is home to roughly fifty permanent year-round residents, with the rest of the transient population arriving during the height of the Greek summer.
 With no rules and no law-makers, this is when Gavdos becomes a bustling outpost of junkies, convicts, misfits, and gypsies.
-With only a handful of permanent year-round residents; the rest of the transient folk are either suburban exiles or paradise-seeking squatters.
-I was certainly curious and led by Spiros, a man who had once lived for years in a tree house he built on one of the island’s many stretches of idyllic beach.
+I was certainly curious and led by Spiros, a Greek man who had once lived for three years in a tree house he built on one of the many stretches of idyllic beach.

 Over the years, visitors have contributed to the building of driftwood kavajas (home), adorned with seashells, beach glass, stone, and discarded objects.
 At the end of the high season, one can take their pick of any of them, or simply sling a hammock between the sea juniper trees; sleeping under a thick canopy of stars.
 Amongst the remains of ancient Roman tombs and empty Orthodox churches, these ephemeral dwellings emphasize the resilience one requires to thrive in this otherworldly realm.
 This is a land where self-rule is preferred to subjugation; nudity to clothing.
 It is an island of survivalists and a refuge for the wild-hearted.